aymanosman/aymanosman.github.io/drafts/dont-wrap-your-logs/article.md

 Macros know in what files they are called, they have access to that information through the `__CALLER__` special form.
 In fact, that is exactly how `Logger` captures this information.

-By placing the `Logger.info` call in one place (and calling it in a function), you have inadvertently signaled to the logging system that all log events originate from that one location.
+By placing the `Logger.info` call in one place (and calling it in a function), you have inadvertently signalled to the logging system that all log events originate from that one location.

 ## What is the solution?

 Don't wrap the logging macros at all.
 You can probably achieve what you want by some other means.
-Look at the documentation for [`Custom Formatting`](https://hexdocs.pm/logger/1.13/Logger.Backends.Console.html#module-custom-formatting) to customize how a log event is serialized into a log line.
+Look at the documentation for [`Custom Formatting`](https://hexdocs.pm/logger/1.13/Logger.Backends.Console.html#module-custom-formatting) to customise how a log event is serialised into a log line.
 If the Elixir logger is not flexible enough for you, consider looking at the lower level [Erlang Logger](https://www.erlang.org/doc/apps/kernel/logger_chapter.html) for options.

 ## I really want to wrap logging calls